Qiskit/pauli-propagation/README.md

 ``evolve_through_cliffords``: This function heavily leverages the Clifford evolution subroutines from Qiskit.
 While this is reasonably fast, it may be unnecessarily slow for users wishing to call it in a tight loop.
-There is ongoing work in Qiskit to speed up some of these routines, which may be leveraged by this package in the future.
+There is ongoing work in Qiskit to speed up some of these routines which may be leveraged by this package in the future.
 Please let us know if this function is a bottleneck in your workflows.